Butterfly

 Miami Blue butterfly

 The loss of their host plants in South Florida was a big factor in their rapid decline.
 Efforts are being made to breed these butterflies in captivity, but to re-establish colonies in South Florida, their host plants must be re-established in our communities.
-The Coral Gables Garden Club is making three native plants available for purchase – the Torchwood Tree, the Florida Keys Blackbead shrub – both tolerant of brackish water – and the Jamaican Caper.
+The Coral Gables Garden Club is making these native plants available for purchase – the Torchwood Tree, the Florida Keys Blackbead shrub – both tolerant of brackish water – and the Jamaican Caper.
+We also have other host and nectar plants on our shop page that are essential for pollinators to thrive.
+Make sure you click on the image to learn more once you are on the shop page.

 Torchwood